What is Palm Oil?

 Palm oil can only be grown commercially in the tropical regions of our planet.
 The palm oil we consume comes from either the palm fruit or the palm kernel.

 The palm fruit is the red fleshy part which is squeezed and compressed to extract the palm oil, which will initially come out red.

 Once refined the palm oil will be a yellow-white colour resembling other solid oils such as butter or margarine.

 Palm kernel oil is the white seed of the fruit which is also edible.
 The palm kernel oil takes more effort to extract as the oils are locked up in the seeds.
-The process involved heating up the kernel, then crushing it into a paste.

 It is from compressing and squeezing this paste the oil will come out.
 Once this is done it will go through a similar refining process to the red fruit palm oil.